philbowles/H4/README.md

 * Lambdas
 * Functional objects

 ... but it is the difference between weeks of frustration and a few short hours of joy when developing a new project.
-It has the added benefit of allowing you to recompile your code unchanged on other platforms, e.g. STM32-NUCLEO, Raspberry Pi and many flavours of linux.

 ### ...and more: the "Plugin" system

-H4 is the foundation that allows for the simple addition of modules (or "plugins") to handle WiFi, MQTT, Webserver, GPIO handling and pretty much anything else you'd ever want to do with your MCU / IOT "Thing".
+H4 is the foundation that allows for the simple addition of modules (or "plugins") which leverage the safe, "synchronous event loop" model to handle WiFi, MQTT, Webserver, NTP, GPIO handling and pretty much anything else you'd ever want to do with your MCU / IOT "Thing".

 For more information or to download the optional H4Plugins library, go to [H4Plugins](https://github.com/philbowles/h4plugins)